Big, practical and efficient but getting ancient now

 A driver’s airbag is fitted as standard with the option of passenger airbag (which can be deactivated via a key), side airbags and curtain airbags.
 The three-point seat belts are fitted with pre-tensioners and load limiters.

-Electronic stability control and Bluetooth hands-free telephone connection are also standard, too.
+Electronic stability control and Bluetooth hands-free telephone connection are standard, too.
 But the Boxer is too old to be offered with many of the latest active safety aids that are starting to appear in the van world such as blindspot monitors and lane-keeping assistance.

 Which Peugeot Boxer is best for me?